Tafehi/ai-rag-chat-with-docs/README.md

 3. **Indexing with OpenSearch**:
    - Embeddings are stored in an AWS-hosted OpenSearch vector database.
-   - The index is named: `index-langchain`.
+   - The index is named: `langchain-index`.
    - A total of 6263 document chunks are indexed.
    - As illustrated in figure below here you find the stage where documents are being pushed to the Opensreach db.
     <p align="center">